Jane M. Olson: Early life and education

 Olson was born on 6 December 1952 in Concord, New Hampshire in 1952, the sixth of seven children.
 Her father was one of three medical doctors in the town.
 In 1974, she was awarded a bachelor's degree in psychology (summa cum laude) from the University of New Hampshire.
 After graduating she worked as a research assistant in the Biophysics Research Laboratory at Harvard Medical School.
 Although originally intending to pursue a medical degree, in 1978 Olson began a graduate program in psychology at Wayne State University.
 For several years she worked as a biostatistician, and ultimately entered a graduate program in the Department of Biostatistics at the University of Michigan.
-She was awarded her M.S. in 1988 and then her Ph.D in 1991.
+She was awarded her M.S. in 1988 and then her Ph.D. in 1991.
 Her work on segregation of the taste phenotype phenylthiocarbamide earned her a nomination for a student award at the 1988 meeting of the American Society of Human Genetics.

 Research career

 Upon obtaining her doctorate, Olson spent three years working as a postdoctoral fellow at the University of Washington.
 There she "developed statistical methods for model-free genetic linkage analysis".
 She subsequently became involved in the National Wilms Tumor Study Group.
 She then worked as a research assistant in the Department of Biometry and Biomathematics at the State University of New York, Roswell Park Division.
 Finally in 1995, she joined the Department of Epidemiology and Biostatistics at Case Western Reserve University, and shortly before her death was awarded tenure.
 During her career she published 53 articles and at the time of her death had 7 articles in submission.
-According to her obituary in the American Journal of Human Genetics, "In 1996, she coauthored a much-cited paper, published in Nature, describing the first genetic linkage to Crohn disease and the first use of multipoint-linkage analysis in genetic mapping of a complex disease.
+According to her obituary in the American Journal of Human Genetics, "In 1996, she coauthored a much-cited paper, published in Nature, describing the first genetic linkage to Crohn's disease and the first use of multipoint-linkage analysis in genetic mapping of a complex disease.
 At the International Genetic Epidemiology Society meeting in 2001, she received the Best Paper in Genetic Epidemiology award for 2000.
 She later developed the conditional logistic model for studying linkage from a sample of affected relative pairs.
 This model parsimoniously includes environmental covariates to allow for gene-environment interaction and successfully showed that APP is a candidate locus for late-onset—as well as early-onset—Alzheimer disease."